java-mar11-p3/angular-client/README.md

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.

+## Adding Components, Services, Modules, etc

+When generating a new addition, be sure to add the class path to name of the new addition so it is added to the appropriate folder
+EX.
+When creating a new Component the cli command should look like:

+`ng g c components/[component-name]`

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.